Scott Pendlebury: 2016

 Pendlebury battled injury early in the season as well as filled in as a half-back instead of his regular role in the midfield; despite this, he maintained his consistency.
 His professionalism and inspiration prompted his peers to vote for him as the winner of the Gavin Brown Award for demonstrating the team values throughout the season.
 He was further rewarded with his fourth consecutive Copeland Trophy and fifth overall.

 2017

 Pendlebury had a consistent 2017 season until he sustained a broken finger in Round 17 against the Gold Coast Suns.
 He had successful surgery on the finger, and was hopeful to return the next week, but his return was delayed for a month and it was said to be unlikely that he would play again until Round 22 or 23.
-However, did not return again for the season.
-In the 2017 season, he averaged a career high tackles per game (6.4).
+However, he did not return again for the season.
+In the 2017 season, he averaged a career-high tackles per game (6.4).